cbg-ethz/MC-CBN/README.md

 MC-CBN performs an efficient large-scale inference of the continuous time conjunctive Bayesian network (CBN).
 MC-CBN uses Monte Carlo expectation-maximization algorithm for inference of the CBN model.

 ##Usage
-In this section, we explain how to use this R package on a simple example.
+In this section, we explain how to use the R package on a simple example.
 In this example, we first generate a random poset as the true poset and assign to each node a mutation rate.
 Then, _N_ genotypes and corresponding sequencing times are simulated from this poset.
 Then, in the first task, we estimate the mutation rates for the given _true poset_.
 In the second task, we estimate the maximum likelihood (ML) poset for the observed data.

 First, we load the necessary libraries and set the random seed for the reproducibility.
 ```